ubarsc/rios/rios/doc/source/applierexamples.rst

     from rios import applier

     def doAverage(info, inputs, outputs):
+        """
-        "Called from RIOS.
-Average the input files" tot = inputs.imgs[0].astype(numpy.float32)
+        Called from RIOS.
+Average the input files.
+        Assumes first image contains the totals for the input images.
+        """
+        tot = inputs.imgs[0].astype(numpy.float32)
         for img in inputs.imgs[1:]:
             tot = tot + img